eugenet1201/one-click-hugo-cms/site/content/_index.md

 intro:
   heading: What Eugene offers
   text: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Eugene has experience in engineering, coding, analytics and administrative duties.
+Eugene also enjoys reading books and trawling wikipedia, and will gladly pass that information to anyone who is willing to listen.
 products:
   - image: img/illustrations-coffee.svg
     text: >-